oahmadgit/oahmadgit/README.md

 # Hey there! 👋 I'm Osama

-As a seasoned 💻 Sr. Software Engineer with 5+ years of professional IT experience, I bring a dynamic skillset that enables me to navigate a wide range of technology stacks and lead successful teams.
+A 💻 Sr. Software Engineer with 5+ years of professional IT experience, I bring a dynamic skillset that enables me to navigate a wide range of technology stacks and lead successful teams.
 My journey has been all about crafting innovative solutions and driving excellence in every project.

 ## What Makes Me Tick 🚀